ivrok/test-mu-plugin-show-users/README.md

 - `ivrok/wp-api-router` provides API routing for Wordpress
 - `phpunit/phpunit` provides unit testing framework for the project
 - `brain/monkey` provides additional libraries for the `phpunit/phpunit` framework

+## Development

+The plugin includes a ReactJS feature, with the source code located in the `src/show-users/react-src` directory.

+To develop the ReactJS components, you will need to have [Node.js](https://nodejs.org/en/) and npm installed.

+1. Navigate to `src/show-users/react-src`
+2. Run `npm i` to install the necessary Node.js dependencies
+3. To build the ReactJS components, run `npm run build`
+4. To start the development server and watch for changes, run `npm run start`
+5. The built assets are located in the `src/show-users/assets` directory

 ## Support